gamesbook/pyprototypr/docs/basic_concepts.rst

 -  Square
 -  Stadium

-Descriptions of all of these elements, and how to create and use them, are provided in the section on `Core Shapes <core_shapes.rst>`__.
+Descriptions of all of these shapes, and how to create and use them, are provided in the section on `Core Shapes <core_shapes.rst>`__.

 Defining elements’ properties